ImVihanga03/Deep-Blue-Windows-Event-Log-Analysis/README.md

 ---

 ### Executive Summary
-I conducted a detailed investigation of Windows Security and System event logs to uncover signs of an RDP brute-force attack, malicious process execution, Meterpreter activity, and persistence techniques.
-I used **DeepBlueCLI** for automated analysis and **Event Viewer** for manual verification.
+I conducted a hands-on investigation of Windows Security and System event logs to uncover a simulated attack involving RDP brute-force attempts, malicious process execution, Meterpreter activity, and persistence mechanisms.

+Using **DeepBlueCLI** for rapid automated detection and **Event Viewer** for detailed manual analysis, I successfully traced attacker behavior from initial compromise to persistence.
+This lab allowed me to practice real-world log analysis and threat hunting techniques commonly used in SOC environments.

 ### Tools Used
 - DeepBlueCLI